How to Survive the Separation from a Loved One

 To begin with, I would like to note that you will not be able to get rid of the pain and anxiety quickly.
 Too much wound was inflicted on the human soul!
 Too many facets of the psyche were put under attack!
 Only long-term and painstaking work will help to get out back to life, and any "instantaneous anesthesia" can be just a dummy clouding consciousness and generating new problems.

-Do not try to fill the void, formed after the separation with a loved one, by random people: for example, instead of the ex-husband to find consolation in the embraces of the first person you met.
+Do not try to fill the void, formed after the separation with a loved one, by random people: for example, instead of the ex-husband to find consolation in the embraces of the first person you met or meet females online.
 First, it's not fair to the ex-partner.
 Secondly, such connections rarely make anyone happier.
 But all the same, you need to try to get acquainted with people, gradually creating new friendship connections.
 New people, new impressions are able to switch our attention to the bright side of life.

 Any parting is life, but in life, there is nothing eternal.
 Ability to accept change will help you survive the gap.